luettej/hello-world/README.md

 # hello-world
 SN Training Repository
-Used for any training items for SN Admin as well as SN GRC training
+Used for any training items for SN Admin as well as SN GRC training!